mysteriouspants/mysteriouspants.com/_posts/2016-08-31-encrypt-all-the-things.md

       ssl_ciphers EECDH+CHACHA20:EECDH+AES128:RSA+AES128:EECDH+AES256:RSA+AES256:EECDH+3DES:RSA+3DES:!MD5;

 Finally, Let's Encrypt certificates are only good for 90 days, so it's best to renew them.
-They suggest twice a day, which is super easy to do via a simple cron task.
+It's simple enough to renew it using a cron job.

-    sudo vim /etc/cron.d/letencrypt
+    sudo vim /etc/cron.daily/letencrypt
+      #!/bin/sh

-      0 0,12 * * * * letsencrypt renew
+      letsencrypt renew
+      service nginx reload
+      # reload any other services that may need to take the new certificates

 And there you have it.